Slovakia: Surgery once again a condition for gender change – DW – 01/12/2024

 New minister revokes guidelines

-In late November, Health Minister Zuzana Dolinkova of the center-left Hlas party revoked guidelines on gender transition that allowed transgender people to change their gender in legal documents without undergoing gender confirmation surgery.
+In late November, Health Minister Zuzana Dolinkova of the center-left Hlas, or Voice, party revoked guidelines on gender transition that allowed transgender people to change their gender in legal documents without undergoing gender confirmation surgery.

 The guidelines, which made the transition process easier for transgender people in Slovakia, had been introduced eight months previously by former Health Minister Vladimir Lengvarsky just before he left office, only to be revoked by the new government a month after it came to power.